adalisan/adalisan.github.io/content/project/ALADDIN.md

 title = "ALADDIN"

 # Project summary to display on homepage.
-summary = "ALADDIN : Automated Lowlevel analysis of videos "
+summary = "ALADDIN : Automated Lowlevel analysis of videos"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bubbles.jpg"